-Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer ones generally costing more.
-A lending institution may agree to lock in an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.
+Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer spans typically costing more.
+A lender will agree to lock in an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.

 Do you have a question regarding a mortgage program?